Pitasi/univrs/articles/rust-server-components.md

 ## Markdown components

-Now that we've learnt how to design custom components, let's create another useful one: a markdown renderer.
+Now that we've learned how to design custom components, let's create another useful one: a markdown renderer.

 For that, I will add a new crate to our tool belt: [comrak](https://docs.rs/comrak/latest/comrak/).